ELF-Lab/OjibweMorph/VerbSpreadsheets/README.md

 	- Solution: The OPD shows two verbs like this "ayaan/ayaam" and "gidaan/gidaam".
 So they are quite exceptional.
 We have opted to include the "n/m" in the suffix complex, which is generally in line with the OPD's approach where the stems are listed as "ayaa" and "gidaa", without the nasal.

-- We are showing different allomorphs of the prefix depending on if the stem starts in a consonant (ni, gi, o) or a vowel (ind, gid, od).
-We need to model this in a general way with the other allomoprhs that pop up, and make sure to model Border Lakes specifically.
-This also goes for the VAIs and VTAs.
+- We are showing different allomorphs of the prefix depending on if the stem starts in a consonant (ni, gi, o) or a vowel (nind, gid, od).
-	- Solution: For now, we are just going to model the "d-epenthesis" so "ni" -> "nid", "gi" -> "gid", and "o" -> "od"

 ## Verb Transitive Animate (VTA)